 If you are buying for indoor use, then most of the time you don’t really need to worry about the lumen rating of your projector as ideally, your room is going to be completely pitch black and dark.
 But things are completely different when planning for watching movies or sport outside.

 Don’t even consider buying anything with less than 3,000 lumens.
 The reason being is that when you watch movies outside there will be ambient light sources that will interfere with how well you can see the projected image.

 All this means is how far your projector and screen will be set apart.
-If you have an idea of how your backyard is going to be set-up then you will have a good idea on what the throw distance between the two items will be, so check the throw distance on the second-hand projector to make sure it will produce a good enough picture.
+If you have an idea of how your backyard is going to be set up then you will have a good idea of what the throw distance between the two items will be, so check the throw distance on the second-hand projector to make sure it will produce a good enough picture.